firesock/nonpkger/README.md

 ## Notes

+- `invoke.bash` is a script so it can include other simple installs like a `tar -x`.
+Simple scripts which follow with an `ln` to the working dir can be used by adding `--relative`.
 - Runs installation script inside an Ubuntu LTS docker container.
 - All scripts are run inside bash with `set -euo pipefail`.
 - `paths.txt` is passed directly to `cp` and can accept shell expansions.